MadStu/space-trucker-trading-tracker/README.md

 ![Price Editor Page](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/price-editor-page.png)

-You'll also be able to view the dates last modified ina wider screen view.
+You'll also be able to view the dates last modified in a wider screen view.
 The commodities are listed in order of date.
 The oldest prices most urgently in need of update are listed at the top.

 ![Price Editor Wide Page](https://github.com/MadStu/space-trucker/raw/main/static/readme-images/price-editor-wide-page.png)